 - Go to the remote islands for for a more genuine island feel.

-- Go to the north for dramatic nature and culture.
+- Go to the north or south for dramatic nature and culture.

 How much luggage should I bring?